trustgraph-ai/trustgraph/README.md

 </div>

 LLMs alone hallucinate and diverge from ground truth.
 [TrustGraph](https://trustgraph.ai) is a context system that stores, enriches, and delivers context to LLMs to enable reliable AI agents.
-Think like [Supabase](https://github.com/supabase/supabase) but AI-native with context graph enrichment.
+Think like [Supabase](https://github.com/supabase/supabase) but AI-native and powered by context graphs.

 The context backend:
 - [x] Multi-model and multimodal database system